yiranzhou/-LSRE--Yiran-Zhou-/Completions/ReflectiveReport.md

 ##Proof of Concept:

+In this section, I proposed a hotel management system, which include all most basic function for managing a hotel.
+Fisrtly, I use RAM model to break down these original requirements.
+Then I use MERTS to prioritize these requirements.
+It should be noted that due to the limitation of my ability, the original requirements are not 'large scale', the final requirements are 'large scale'.
+What's moere, we can use the existing part of the requirements to speculate the process of applying these methods in large scale requirement engineering.
+The amount of requirements is almost geometrically growing when applying the RAM model to the original requirements.

 ####1.Technique from Requirements Abstraction Model to break down requirements.

-To apply the RAM method, firstly I proposed some basic requirements and specified them in Step 1.
-The original requirements are not so many, but as the process of applying the RAM, there will be so many requirements.
-Secondly, I placed them in Product Level, Feature Level, Function Level and Component Level in Step 2.
-Then I will use Early Requirements Triage to prioritize the requirements.
-What's moere, we can use the existing part of the requirements to speculate the process of applying thses methods in large scale requirement engineering.
-I will explain the detail after all steps finished.

 The RAM model allows for placement of requirements on different levels and supports abstraction or break down of requirements to make them comparable to each other.
 As the sources of the requirements vary and the equirements themselves are both direct and indirect in ature it is not surprising that they come in different hapes and forms, at multiple levels of abstraction, and escribed on varying levels of refinement.
 RAM is modeled towards a product perspective, supporting a continuous requirement engineering effort, aimed at taking requirements of multiple types (abstraction level) as input, and offers a structure for the work-up of these requirements.
 Through work with RAM, requirements on a high level of abstraction (comparable to product strategy) and a low level of abstraction (good enough as input to a project) are available.
-In addition, as several levels of abstraction are offered, a richer understanding can be obtained as to the purpose of a requirement, its origin and so on, by looking at requirements over the abstraction level boundaries.

-The work-up process involves creating new requirements (called work-up requirements hereafter) on adjacent abstraction levels or linking to already existing ones, depending on the situation.
+In addition, as several levels of abstraction are offered, a richer understanding can be obtained as to the purpose of a requirement, its origin and so on, by looking at requirements over the abstraction level boundaries.The work-up process involves creating new requirements (called work-up requirements hereafter) on adjacent abstraction levels or linking to already existing ones, depending on the situation.
 Besides, there are another 10 attributes, such as Requirement Source, Requirement Owner, Requirements Manager and so forth.

+To apply the RAM method, firstly I proposed some basic requirements and specified them in Step 1.
+The original requirements are not so many, but as the process of applying the RAM, there will be large scale requirements.
+Secondly, I placed them in Product Level, Feature Level, Function Level and Component Level in Step 2.
+Then, the requirements will be broken down in Step 3.
+The Step 2 and 3 are

 Step 1 Specify